allegroai/clearml-docs/docs/clearml_data/clearml_data.md

 <br/>

-View the  DAG of the dataset dependencies (all previous dataset versions and their parents) in the dataset's page **> ARTIFACTS > state**.
+View a DAG of the dataset dependencies (all previous dataset versions and their parents) in the dataset's page **> ARTIFACTS > state**.

 <details className="cml-expansion-panel screenshot">
 <summary className="cml-expansion-panel-summary">Data Dependency DAG</summary>